-The Read Identification Page instruction is used to read the Identification Page (additional page of 16 byte which can be written and later permanently locked in Read-only mode).
+The Read Identification Page instruction is used to read the Identification Page (additional page of 32 byte which can be written and later permanently locked in Read-only mode).

-The Chip Select (\overline{S}) signal is first driven low, the bits of the instruction byte and address bytes are then shifted in (MSB first) on Serial Data input (D).
-Address bit A7 must be 0 and the other address bits are Don't Care except the lower address bits [A3:A0] (it might be easier to define these bits as 0, as shown in Table 6).
-Data are then shifted/clocked out (MSB first) on Serial Data output (Q).
+The Chip Select $(\overline{S})$ signal is first driven low, the bits of the instruction byte and address bytes are then shifted in (MSB first) on Serial Data input (D).
+Address bit A10 must be 0 and the other upper address bits are Don't Care (it might be easier to define these bits as 0, as shown in Table 7).
+The data byte pointed to by the lower address bits [A4:A0] is shifted out (MSB first) on Serial Data output (Q).